TILER PECK

 • Liebeslieder Walzer

-• A Midsummer Night's Dream (Butterfly and Divertissement)
+• A Midsummer Night's Dream (Divertissement, Butterfly)

 • Raymonda Variations

-• Symphony in C (Fourth Movement)
+• Symphony in C (First Movement, Fourth Movement)

 • Symphony in Three Movements